github/codeql/docs/codeql/ql-language-reference/modules.rst

       }
     }

-Parameterised modules cannot be directly referenced.
+Parameterized modules cannot be directly referenced.
 Instead, they are instantiated with arguments passed between ``<`` and ``>``.
-Instantiated parameterised modules can be used as a module expression, identical to explicit module references.
+Instantiated parameterized modules can be used as a module expression, identical to explicit module references.

 For example, we can instantiate ``ApplyFooThenBar`` with two identical arguments ``increment``, creating a module containing a predicate that adds 2: